 She wouldn’t do it if she didn’t love it!

 Joel joined the Ottawa Date Squares in 2016, relocating form Atlanta, Georgia where he had been dancing with the Hotlanta Squares.
 He has helped organize many events over the years including Veer North to the Capital, the bi-annual fly-in held by the Ottawa Date Squares.
 He is also the events coordinator for the Ottawa Bears a local gay social committee.
-He works for Open Text, a Canadian technology company with employees around the world, and holds a Masters degree in Public Administration and a Bachelors in Human Resources Management.
+He works in human resources, and holds a Masters degree in Public Administration and a Bachelors in Human Resources Management.
 His hobbies include gardening and travel.

 Pam started dancing in September 1973 and she now dances all programs, Basic to C4.